 New Otani, Tokyo: 5-star hotel located in the centre of Tokyo.
 It has a historical garden dating from the 17th century.
 Hyatt Regency Hotel, Kyoto: an elegant hotel within walking distance of the National Museum.
 Rooms are comfortable with unique design touches.
-Tokyu Hotel, Kanazawa: excellently located 4-star, walking distance of the city’s former samurai district.
+Nikko Hotel, Kanazawa: modern and comfortable 4-star business hotel located in the centre of Kanazawa.

 Additional nights and airport transfers